programmingforyourself/fun-with-sleeper-fantasy-data/README.md

 ## Setup

-Create a virtual environment using Python 3.9 (there is currently an issue with mongo-helper for Python versions greater than 3.9), then use pip to install the packages listed in the `requirements.txt` file.
+Create a Python virtual environment, then use pip to install the packages listed in the `requirements.txt` file.

 ```
 venv-setup